-Order of precedence of Ambassadors will be determined on the basis of the date and time of the presentation of Letters of Credence.
-Residential Ambassadors will have precedence over non-residential Ambassadors irrespective of the date of presentation of credentials.
+Order of precedence of Ambassadors in Nepal will be determined on the basis of the date and time of the presentation of Letters of Credence.
+Residential Ambassadors will have precedence over nonresidential Ambassadors irrespective of the date of presentation of credentials.
 As decided by the SAARC Council of Ministers, the Secretary General of SAARC will have higher precedence among Ambassadors of SAARC Member States accredited to Nepal.
-However, this provision will not affect an Ambassador from SAARC Member State to have his/her precedence over other SAARC Ambassadors if he/she is the Dean of Diplomatic Corps.
+However, this provision will not affect an Ambassador from SAARC Member State to have his/her precedence over the SAARC Secretary General if he/she is the Dean of Diplomatic Corps.